Wodan58/Moy/doc/MOYimplJOY.md

 This page presents a note about the technicalities of this Joy implementation.
 The mechanisms of this implementation differ from the [reference implementation](https://github.com/Wodan58/Joy).
 The language itself should be the same.
-Whatever is not the same should be repaired, unless it is a consequence of using Flex and Bison.

 Implementation details
 ======================

-About the implementation: the aim is to leave the language untouched.
-That means that all tests in the test2 directory and all examples in the lib directory should behave exactly as in the reference implementation of Joy.

-What is different in this implementation is the use of vectors instead of linked lists and the stackless recursion.
-There are exceptions: `get` and `fget` use `readfactor` that may call `readterm`, that calls `readfactor`.
+This implementation uses vectors instead of linked lists and it recurses without overflowing the stack.

 The big advantage of stackless recursion is in the size of data structures that can be handled.
 A program that builds a list of integers in idiomatic fashion